Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 * Our partner has been defined to be any device on the bus with a function code that identifies it as a VT (see `isobus::NAME::NAMEParameters::FunctionCode <https://delgrossoengineering.com/isobus-docs/classisobus_1_1NAME.html#a5f22513106207fd1a1e0c72b17a77f77>`_ if you want to see some other function code that exist.)

-With those notes in mind, let's create our VT client:
+With those notes in mind, let's create our VT client.
+We also introduce a helper class here to make updating the VT easier, but we'll go over that in a bit.

 .. code-block:: c++

 	#include "isobus/isobus/isobus_virtual_terminal_client.hpp"
+	#include "isobus/isobus/isobus_virtual_terminal_client_update_helper.hpp"

 	//!
 It is discouraged to use global variables, but we have done it here for simplicity. static std::shared_ptr<isobus::VirtualTerminalClient> TestVirtualTerminalClient = nullptr;
+	static std::shared_ptr<isobus::VirtualTerminalClientUpdateHelper> virtualTerminalUpdateHelper = nullptr;

 	int main()
 	{
 		...

 		TestVirtualTerminalClient = std::make_shared<isobus::VirtualTerminalClient>(TestPartnerVT, TestInternalECU);
+		virtualTerminalUpdateHelper = std::make_shared<isobus::VirtualTerminalClientUpdateHelper>(virtualTerminalClient);

 		...
 	}